account931/iShop_Yii2/ReadMe_Yii_Part.txt

 3.Ajax gets the aswer from actionGetajaxorderdata(), makes { log.console (res)}, form the aswer and html() it to view.
 #To use Loader Spinner while the Ajax is running, we put an <img style="display:none; position:absolute"> + JQ show/hide Loader {$(document).ajaxSend(function(event, request, settings)} = {$(document).ajaxComplete(function(event, request, settings)}

+//----------------------------------------

+Placed -  the section for orders, which were placed, but not processed by admin (i.e have status=0).
+Based on Inner Join.
+How it works.
+1.ControllerProduct: Select all buyers from SQL Buyers with status=0.
+In table Buyers we have fields with name, contacts and uniqueID only and no ordered products.
+It returnes an array, which length will be used for 1st for () loop and lenght to Selected and count the quantity of every order [3, 2]
+2.Controller: In for () loop based onSelect Buyers lenght, finds all orders for a specified ID, count them and add value to a new array.
+3.Controller: Select Inner Join from Buyers and Orders join on unique Id.
+4.View/Products/Placed.php: we use double for()  loop, 1st for() iterates over Buyer lenght(all buyers from SQL Buyers where status=0) and display a buyer info.
+Second inner for() loop itetates over quantity of odrers [3, 2, 5] lengh and display relevant Inner Join SQL results, by changing iterator start/end values according formula.